myanees284/socckerHelm/README.md

   2.3) If the deployment with name **"you"** is not available, the deployment is created with "v<some numbers>"(this is unique tag name) which is a version number <br>
   2.4) If the deployment with name **"you"** already exists, the existing deployment is updated with the new code changes with no downtime<br>

-Application is accesible after the deployment into the Kubernetes cluster **http://hostname:30100/**
+Application is accessible after the deployment into the Kubernetes cluster >http://hostname:port

 The logic(Run_SockkerHelm.sh) mentioned for this sample deployment can be enhanced for actual projects.